 Guidance on interpreting and translation fees, and the Register of interpreters can be viewed here.

-The Civil Legal Assistance Register and the Criminal Legal Assistance Register can be viewed here.
+The Civil Legal Assistance, the Criminal Legal Assistance and the Children's Legal Assistance Registers can be viewed here.

 You can find out information about how Legal Aid online works, how to get started and get technical help, access E-learning and guidance, information about Legal Aid Online Roadshows and the Legal Aid Online E-newsletter to Firm Administrators.